ba-st/Buoy/docs/Conditions.md

 # Extensions to the base library

-This package include some extensions to base classes with the intention of improving readability.
+This package includes some extensions to base classes with the intention of improving readability.

 - `Boolean>>#then:` is the equivalent to `ifTrue:`, except that `nil` is not